2026 Hands-On Review

 Approx $390

-The Fiorenzato Pietro breaks the mold: the first true flat-burr hand grinder.
-Unimodal clarity, previously locked behind $2,000+ electric grinders, now fits in your hand.
+First true flat-burr hand grinder.
+The Fiorenzato Pietro delivers unimodal clarity previously locked behind $2,000+ electric grinders.
 Vertical burr orientation means near-zero retention.
 Nothing else does this.

-The ergonomics are where the Pietro diverges from tradition.
-Instead of the standard cylindrical body, it uses a disc-shaped vertical design that you stabilize on a counter.
-This allows for a significantly larger 58mm flat burr set, the same size found in many commercial electric grinders.
-Grinding with it requires a different muscle group, but the results are indistinguishable from high-end shop equipment.
+Ergonomics diverge from tradition.
+Instead of a cylindrical body, it uses a disc-shaped vertical design that you stabilize on a counter.
+58mm flat burrs, same size found in commercial electric grinders.
+Different muscle group to grind.
+Results indistinguishable from high-end shop equipment.

 What makes it truly special is the unimodal particle distribution.
 Unlike conical burrs which produce 'bimodal' peaks (creating both clarity and body), the Pietro's 'Pro Brew' burrs slice beans into remarkably uniform flakes.
 This creates a flavor profile that is layered, vibrant, and juicy, with a texture that is closer to silk than velvet.
 It is the closest a handheld device has ever come to the performance of a $3,000 EK43.